 Areas of Expertise & Civic Involvements

-Ostrach is an applied medical anthropologist and reproductive anthropologist.
-A Full Fellow of the Society of Family Planning, her applied medical anthropology research explores reproductive justice, publicly funded health systems, syndemics, and the role of social and mutual support in people’s ability to overcome obstacles.
+Ostrach's applied medical anthropology research explores reproductive justice, publicly funded health systems, syndemics, and the role of social and mutual support in people’s ability to overcome obstacles.
+She is an applied medical anthropologist, a reproductive anthropologist, and a Full Fellow of the Society of Family Planning.
 She began working directly in the field of reproductive health and abortion care in 1999, and has since worked with and volunteered at multiple clinics in Oregon, Connecticut, and Catalunya.
 In 2002, with co-workers from a feminist abortion clinic that abruptly closed, she co-founded the Network for Reproductive Options in Oregon, a grassroots abortion referral and funding hotline organization that also provides reproductive justice and sexuality education.
 She continues to be a Spanish-speaking back-up volunteer on the hotline, and consults as-needed on other projects.
 Dr. Ostrach’s ongoing fieldwork primarily occurs in Catalunya (on publicly funded reproductive health care and community-based solidarity movements focused on inclusivity) and with people seeking and providing abortion in the United States.
-She is the author of Health Policy in a Time of Crisis: Abortion, Austerity, and Access (Routledge Press, 2017).

 Examines the contributions of the syndemics approach for understanding both interacting chronic diseases in social context, and the implications of a syndemics orientation to the issue of health rights.